Chestnut Herbal School

 Goldenseal (Hydrastis canadensis).

 Please do not gather goldenseal from the wild or purchase wild roots, as they have been heavily overharvested.
-Grow your own if you can or purchase organically cultivated roots.
-Take a peek at our Guide to Growing Woodland Medicinals for more information on cultivating goldenseal.
+Grow your own if you can, or purchase organically cultivated roots.
+For more information on cultivating goldenseal, take a peek at our Guide to Growing Woodland Medicinals.
+Goldenseal is also one of the featured herbs in my book, The Healing Garden: Cultivating and Handcrafting Herbal Remedies by Juliet Blankespoor.

 Contraindications: High doses of goldenseal should only be taken for short periods of time (no more than three weeks), as it can cause inflammation and irritation to the mucous membranes and digestive tract.
 Even in small doses, tonic use can be overly cooling and drying to most constitutions.
 Other contraindications include high blood pressure, pregnancy (large doses can cause premature contractions), and breastfeeding.